Turquie Santé

 Getting off ecstasy (MDMA) is a real challenge, and the risk of relapse can be present.
 However, with the right preparation and a solid frame of mind, it's possible to stay the course.

-Ecstasy remains in the blood for up to three hours, while it can be detected in urine even after four days of use.
-However, traces of ecstasy can remain in the body's metabolism for longer periods, as they can remain in the hair for up to 3 months.
+Ecstasy remains in the blood for up to three hours, while it can be detected in urine even four days after consumption.
+However, traces of ecstasy may persist longer in the metabolism.

 Share this page